flex-development/strip-ansi/README.md

 ## What is this?

-This is a tiny, but useful package for removing [ANSI escape codes][ansi-escape-code].
+This is a tiny, but useful package for removing [ANSI escape codes][aec] from a string or stringified value.

 ## Install